Code-Institute-Submissions/Love-food-stop-waste/README.md

     * It is followed by a text section and three column card section.
 The card with a new recipe contains Bootstrap Badge "New" so users can identify new content.

 * **Contact**
-    * This page contains a "Subscribe for a newsletter" form designrd using Bootstrap's JS Modal plug-in.
+    * This page contains a "Subscribe for a newsletter" form designed using Bootstrap's JS Modal plug-in.
-    There are four fields on the form: First Name, Last Name, Email and Your Message (optional text field).
+    There are four fields on the form: First Name, Last Name, Email (required fields) and Your Message (optional text field).
     * The modal has a custom background to make the page more inviting to the users.